-In it, the three fund portfolio results have beaten them and continues to perform.
+In it, the three-fund portfolio results have beaten them and continued to perform.

 So you probably are looking at 6-6.5% and not that’s not overly exciting, right?
 As it doesn’t sound like much, especially when you some average historical returns much higher.

 But for a simple portfolio that needs less worry and attention, this works wonders for you in the long-term.
 If compound interest teaches us anything, the math of investing is in our favor.

 Now I’m going to use 6% in this example below, your three-fund might be slightly higher than this pending your choices (more on that in the next section).
 But let’s say you only invest $50,000 and nothing more.

 At 35 years with 6% compounded, you’d end up with roughly $385,000!
 Now most people will continue to invest over those years, so your portfolio would be much higher still.

 Okay, so now that you have a pretty good background on this, what are the options when it comes to investing in a three-fund portfolio?